AgilanVageesan/ELK/docker/stack-docker/README.md

-# ARCHIVED

-This project is no longer maintained.
-For alternative getting started experiences, you may want to try one of these options:
+Try one of these options:

 - Start a
   [free trial on Elastic Cloud](https://www.elastic.co/cloud/elasticsearch-service/signup),